troymessina/PhysicsArtOfModeling/_build/site/public/09Gravity-42f00cdcfb235d7f752cbb8abe770764.md

 ## Problems
 :::{note} Problem 9.1
 :label: prob:gravity:geosyncorbit
 Geosynchronous satellites are satellites that are placed in a circular orbit around the Earth in such a way that their orbital period is synchronized with the $24 {\rm h}$ rotation period of the Earth.
 The advantage of geosynchronous satellites is that they are always above the same point on Earth, which makes them useful for establishing communication networks.
-At what altitude must geosynchronous satellites be placed?
+At what altitude must geosynchronous satellites be placed?}
 :::

 :::{note} Problem 9.2
 :label: prob:gravity:geosyncenergy
 How much energy must be expended in order to place a satellite of mass $m=1000 {\rm kg}$ in a geosynchronous circular orbit around the Earth, if the satellite is launched from the North Pole of the Earth?
-How much energy is this per kilogram of satellite placed in orbit?
+How much energy is this per kilogram of satellite placed in orbit?}
 :::

 :::{note} Problem 9.3